Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

 the system.
 Available modules are all modules that can be loaded directly at that time without first loading other modules.
 The available modules are often only a subset of the installed modules.
-However, Lmod can tell you for each installed module what steps you have to take to also make it available so that you can load it.
-This is why the commands for finding modules are so important.
+However, Lmod can tell you for each installed module what steps you must take to also make it available so that you can load it.
+Therefore, the commands for finding modules are so important.

 Some modules may also provide multiple software packages or extensions.
 Lmod can also search for these but this feature.